Valyreon/cryptor-wpf-project/README.md

 In the main form, user can set all the desired parameters: **input file**, **output file**, **algorithms** to use, **mode** and **sender**/**receiver**.
 If mode of operation is decryption, system will deduce the algorithms used from the header of the encrypted file.

+Application provides data validation so any textbox with an invalid entry will be marked with a red **X** on the right side and it's tooltip will contain an explanation.

 During encryption or encryption user will be presented with a progress bar and a text area where application will log it's progress.

 #### Testing